 Just like with themes, WordPress.org has a huge library of free plugins that you can add to your site in just a few clicks.

-Register for a Domain
+Register A Domain

-Before we get into that though, it is very important to think about what your domain will be.
+Before we get into that though, it is very important to think about what your domain name will be.